plokiuopki/MyTrip/README.md

 -Cleaned up the date format so that user is limited to only inputting real dates

 -Added the option for additional travelers and scaled expenses in each class so that it would increase cost based on the traveler amount
+// I added some more hotel options.
+About the number of travelers, up to 4 four people it will be just change of room choices.
+Correct?
+2 double, one king, and etc.
+I could consider *1.1 if the customer would like two queen beds to accomomodate.
+However, two double or one king might be about the same price.
 -Added the option to book multiple hotel rooms

 For Monday (when I will continue working):